ChanthMiao/ghc-wiki-mirror/Errors-as-(structured)-values.md

      `a)` If this is an error or a warning;
      `b)` What does this `MsgEnvelope` carries inside its `errMsgDiagnostic`;

+* There is a **fluid** relationship between warnings and errors.
+A warning can be turned into a fatal error and an error can be relaxed for example by deferring type errors.
+We can distinguish between warnings and errors by looking at each `MsgEnvelope`'s `Severity`;

+* We should try to give a `MsgEnvelope` the right `Severity` "at birth", without doing dodgy demotions or promotions later in the codebase, at it makes much harder to track down the precise semantic of the diagnostic, or even trying to reconstruct the original "provenance" (was this a warning now turned into an error?
+If yes, when?);

 * We render back the messages into an `SDoc` via the `RenderableMessage` type class.
 We use `renderDiagnostic` to turn the structured message into something that can be printed on screen by GHC when it needs to report facts about the compiled program (errors, warnings